What’s New with the Foothills Pool Project?

 + Will the crews be inside the Clubhouse?
 Will be they allowed to use the showers and bathroom facilities?
 Will they be allowed to eat meals at the Clubhouse?

 The crews will be in the Clubhouse and using it to mobilize their workforce and make plans for the day.
 Additionally, they will have offices upstairs.
 They are permitted to use the restrooms but not the showers.
+They will primarily use the porta potty.
 Workers may decide to take their lunch outside, on the deck or in their temporary offices.
 The construction crew is responsible for clean up each day.

 + What will the work hours of the project be?
 Will the crews be held to the same hours as a residential crews?